Angular Integration

 Handling Webix Events

-You can expose events of Webix component through the @Output property:
+You can expose events of Webix component through the output property:

 app/components/datatable.js